Parts of the Scottish Budget

 Discretionary funding is divided into three categories based on how each can be spent: resource, capital and financial transactions.

-• Capital funding can be spent only on long-term investments, such as hospitals, roads and research and development.
+• Capital funding can only be spent on long-term investments, such as hospitals, roads and research and development.

 • UK-funded Annually Managed Expenditure (AME) is demand-led spending which, while devolved, is fully paid by the UK Government.
 Two such areas are teachers’ pension payments and student loans.